How to Use Your Home Equity Loan to Pay Off Debt

 - Improve your cash flow

 When you consolidate those high interest, large payment bills into a lower interest loan with a longer term, you could see a cash flow improvement of several hundred dollars per month.
+The savings you earn each month on monthly payments can either go towards paying down debt or to other needs in your budget.
 It can also be more efficient to make only one payment instead of several.

 Figure out how much you can borrow, what your payment could be and how much you can save each month with Discover Home Loans’ handy online calculators.